 Our natural gas storage operations are subject to regulatory oversight by numerous federal, state and local regulatory agencies, many of which are authorized by statute to issue, and have issued, rules and regulations binding on the natural gas storage and pipeline industry, related businesses and market participants.
 The failure to comply with such laws and regulations can result in substantial penalties and fines.
-The regulatory burden increases our cost of doing business and, consequently, affects our profitability.
-Our historical and projected operating costs reflect the recurring costs resulting from compliance with these regulations, and we do not anticipate material expenditures in excess of these amounts in the absence of future acquisitions or changes in regulation, or discovery of existing but unknown compliance issues.
-We do not believe that we are affected by applicable laws and regulations in a significantly different manner than are our competitors.

 The following is a summary of the kinds of regulation that may impact our natural gas storage operations.
-However, our shareholders should not rely on such discussion as an exhaustive review of all regulatory considerations affecting our natural gas storage operations.
+However, our unitholders should not rely on such discussion as an exhaustive review of all regulatory considerations affecting our natural gas storage operations.